newtheatre/website/_content/edfringe-2020.md

 This pack details how the EdFringe process works and should answer any questions you have.
 Please contact {% include committee.html role="external" format="inline" %} if there is anything else you want to know.

-{% include button.html text="Getting Involved" link="[https://docs.google.com/document/d/1o_nFwpZYOJDvpf5xLUVsRKjZU_DxGsT6wt74QoKviNQ/edit?fbclid=IwAR2jQvoTsI1UG9yLcAiV10f2RUJ12ssDtJZP-U_z7F8UA_VQKyo5Wb_U43U](https://docs.google.com/document/d/1o_nFwpZYOJDvpf5xLUVsRKjZU_DxGsT6wt74QoKviNQ/edit?fbclid=IwAR2jQvoTsI1UG9yLcAiV10f2RUJ12ssDtJZP-U_z7F8UA_VQKyo5Wb_U43U "Getting Involved Pack Ed Fringe 2022")" filetype= "pdf" %}
+{% include button.html text="Getting Involved" title="Getting Involved Edinburgh Pack" %}